david-fale/reflections/sprint-1/my-reflections-sprint-1.md

 ### Reflect on this activity.
 When did you feel frustrated?

+no stage found it pretty intuitive.

 ### If you didn't already know that this is the way websites are made; was it what you pictured?
 How does the reality of this process differ from your preconceptions?

+It looked like what I expected it to be.

 # Thinking like a programmer